 Probably the best time to harvest rose hips is after the first frost of the fall season.
 Anytime before that, the rose will start sprouting more buds that will be destroyed during the frost.
 You should use gardener gloves and a knife or scissors to cut them.

-Once at home, wash them with warm water and baking soda (optional) in order to ensure they’re free from car exhaust particles, pesticides, or other potential chemicals.
+Once at home, wash them with warm water and baking soda (optional) to ensure they’re free from car exhaust particles, pesticides, or other potential chemicals.
 Then, you can simply add about 4 rose hips per cup of water, let the tea come to a boil, and let it steep for about ten minutes.

 Likewise, make sure to use a stainless steel pot when making your tea, since it is the best material to use for healthy cooking.
 Stainless steel doesn’t leach heavy metals and ensures that the material heated retains its chemical integrity.
 Do avoid cooking with aluminum pans and non-stick pans at all costs, since they do leach heavy metals or man-made chemicals that will aggregate in your body over time, causing a myriad of neurological issues.